werdnx/kvstore-tarantool/README.md

 ## Basic auth

 It assumes user and base64 encoded password will comes in authorization header.
-There is special store for users, it keeps user id(name), sha256 hashed password and permissions for REST operations.
+There is special store for users, it keeps user id(name), sha256 hashed passwor and permissions for REST operations.
 It is possible to assign separate permissions for each REST operation.
-By default there is user admin with all permissions.
+By default there is user admin with password adminpwd with all permissions.

 ##RPS limiting
 By default RPS limit value = 20.
 It can be changed in docker-compose.yml file.